 Most cemeteries have strict policies limiting the types of tombstones used.
 More often than not these restrictions stem from a desire to control ground maintenance costs.
 For example, a cemetery with tombstones flush to the ground will have a much simpler time undertaking necessary tasks like mowing the lawn.
 In this end, this saves what amounts to a considerable amount of money over time.

 As a consequence, while you are likely to receive hype about a unique memorial, beyond the inscription, a tombstone at a particular cemetery is likely to pretty much the same as everyone else’s “memorial.”
 This holds true whether you purchase from a cemetery, funeral home, or directly from the stonemason.
-Vendors that are third party to a cemetery must follow a memorial park’s tombstone restrictions.
+Vendors that are the third party to a cemetery must follow a memorial park’s tombstone restrictions.

 Understanding these realities, the fact that tombstones sellers hype their products as being truly unique memorials is in and of itself a type of sham.
 In the end, in nearly any cemetery in Southern California, or anywhere in the U.S.A., you really will not be getting a truly unique memorial of the type available in days gone by.